mattiachiarle/ezwallet/EstimationV2.md

 | Implement updates and upgrades | n.d. |
 | TOT | 1200 ph |

-For this estimation we have insert also the deployment and the maintanance and support parts to give an image of the entire development of the application.
+For this estimation we have inserted also the deployment and the maintenance and support parts to give an image of the entire development of the application.

 We added the maintenance part to give a picture of the entire process, but we don't consider that for the total amout of the effort for the estimation.
-For the technical support we have considered half day of work for all week and for the fix bugs and troubleshoot part we have considered 20 ph of work for week.
+For the technical support we have considered half day of work for all week and for the fix bugs and troubleshoot part we have considered 20 ph of work per week.
 The implement updates and upgrades part is not defined because we don't contemplate new versions for the continuation in the future of the application.